mgifford/drupal-security/src/server.rst

 The most common account that crackers try to compromise is the root user, so disable root logins.
-Furthermore, set up user accounts with sudo access and `use ssh keys`_ so that nobody accessing the site is using a password.
+Furthermore, set up user accounts with sudo access and `use SSH keys`_ so that nobody accessing the site is using a password.
 Note: the commands listed here assume you are using sudo access and but we have chosen not to explicitly prefix them with sudo.

 Protect your SSH keys by ensuring that your private keys are `password protected and using 2048-bits`_.
 By disabling the use of passwords for SSH user logins a common server vulnerability is simply eliminated.
-When you turn off password logins "`script kiddies`_\ " simply cannot compromise your server with common dictionary or brute force attacks.
+When you turn off password logins, "`script kiddies`_\ " simply cannot compromise your server with common dictionary or brute force attacks.
 There are explanations on how to `effectively disable password logins`_ but check that :file:`/etc/ssh/sshd_config` has the text